ZZerker/DAoCLogWatcher/README.md

 Save and load custom widget layouts for different characters or playstyles:

-1. On the Dashboard tab, show/hide each widget, set its size (Small / Medium / Large), and reorder it with Move Up / Move Down
+1. On the Dashboard tab, enter Customize mode — drag tiles to rearrange them, drag the corner grip to resize (XS–XL), and show/hide widgets from the list
 2. Click **Save Profile** and enter a name (e.g., "Solo Caster", "RvR Grind", "Heal Support")
 3. Switch layouts with the profile dropdown — all widget state is preserved per profile
 4. Click **Save As** to duplicate a profile, or **Delete** to remove it